Dreamer's Bay: History

 Heavy rains along the peninsula during 1973 and 1974 revealed some masonry in the area around Dreamer's Bay.
 This prompted minor archaeological investigation through the 1980s, but the largest digs have been from 2015, with five major investigations each year up until 2019, the most recent one.
 The port is thought to have existed between 100 and 600 AD (Roman/Byzantium times), though it could have existed since the 3rd century BC (Hellenistic).
 The port had a submerged artificial breakwater and was believed to have served as a maritime link of the city of Kourion, some 13 km to the north west.
 There are some advanced geographical theories that the Akrotiri Peninsula was actually an island and the city of Kourion was much nearer the sea.
 The peninsula silted up at both sides and prompted the building of a new harbour at Dreamer's Bay.
-This would have made the port at Dreamer's Bay a valuable waypoint between the ancient countries of Greece, Egypt and Turkey, as well as affording supplies in and out of Cyprus.
+This would have made the port at Dreamer's Bay a valuable waypoint between the ancient countries of Greece, Egypt and Asia Minor, as well as affording supplies in and out of Cyprus.

 The port complex is thought to have consisted of several masonry style buildings used as warehouses with associated chandlery and adjacent quarries.
 No domestic accommodation is believed to have existed there as none of the early digs had revealed any evidence of such a structure, but later evidence suggested a small amount of burning and debris from pots, which could be indicative of domestic activity.

 One of the theories about why the port was abandoned is the possibility of a tsunami like event which wrecked the port and destroyed ships in the port.
 Stone columns found lying on the seabed are believed to have been on their way from Egypt to Antioch.
 Finds of coins and roofing materials suggest the site was in use until at least the 6th century AD.
 Fragments of pottery have been dated to the 4th century with their destruction possibly being in an earthquake in 360 AD which wrought devastation upon nearby Kourion.

 Successive marine investigations have also uncovered a shipwreck just south of the port area that covers an area of 130,000 m2.

 Other archaeological remains have been discovered further inland, including one with a possible spiral staircase, which could have been a tower.
 Whilst these buildings were not at the highest elevation on the peninsula, they would have afforded the best view from both capes at the southern end of Akrotiri.

 Items that have been uncovered and are able to be transported away from the site have been put into storage for possible display in a future museum on the island.